-- data (DMatrix) The dmatrix storing the input. - output_margin (bool) Whether to output the raw untransformed margin value. - ntree_limit (int) Limit number of trees in the prediction; defaults to 0 (use all trees).
+- data (DMatrix) The dmatrix storing the input. - output_margin (bool) Whether to output the raw untransformed margin value. - ntree_limit (int) Limit number of trees in the prediction; defaults to best_ntree_limit if defined (i.e. it has been trained with early stopping), otherwise 0 (use all trees).